-In this guide, we’ll explore the top beaches in and around Chalkida, from popular spots like Asteria and Alykes to hidden gems such as Lefkanti and Viles.
+In this guide, we’ll explore the top beaches in and around Chalkida—from the high-energy beach bars of Alykes and the urban convenience of Asteria to my favorite hidden gems like Lefkanti and the secluded Viles.

 Chalkida Quick Links